tapiwa03/fizzbuzz/README.md

 - To check for linting errors you can run the command `flake8 .`
 - To auto lint the file after writing your code you can run the command `black main.py`

+### Testing the code

+- To run tests with coverage displayed enter the command `pytest --cov=fizzbuzz/`